tfernd/sd-fused/README.md

 ## Introduction

-This is a re-written implementation of Stable-Diffusion (SD) based on the original [diffusers](https://github.com/huggingface/diffusers) and [stable-diffusion](https://github.com/CompVis/stable-diffusion) repositories (all kudos for the original programers).
+This is a re-written implementation of Stable-Diffusion (SD) based on the original [diffusers](https://github.com/huggingface/diffusers) and [stable-diffusion](https://github.com/CompVis/stable-diffusion) repositories (all kudos for the original programmers).

-The goal of this reimplementation is to make it clearer, more redable, upgradable code that is easy to read and modify.
+The goal of this reimplementation is to make it clearer, more readable, and more upgradable code that is easy to read and modify.
-Unfortunately the original code is very difficult to read due to the lack of proper typing, variable naming and other factors.
+Unfortunately, the original code is very difficult to read due to the lack of proper typing, variable naming, and other factors.

 ## Kernel fusion

-This is an ongoing project to fuse many layers as possible to make it more memory friendly and faster.
+This is an ongoing project to fuse as many layers as possible to make it more memory friendly and faster.

 ## Installation